smkent/3d/docs/getting-started/slicer-setup.md

 ### Saving printer settings

-Now all that's left is to save these changes.
+Now all that's left is to save these changes as a new printer profile.

+PrusaSlicer tracks configuration via profiles, which work in a hierarchical fashion.
+By creating a new printer profile, PrusaSlicer will use all of the default settings from the SV06 Plus profile plus the settings changes made above.

 Steps: